Anshupriya2694/Portfolio-Optimization-Methods/README.md

 ![](Images/Screen%20Shot%202020-11-19%20at%2010.14.17%20AM.png)

 Comparing the efficient boundaries, it can be seen that ARIMA is mimicking the actual efficient boundary.
-However, ARIMA seems to be slightly overestimating returns.
-The neural network on the other hand is underestimating returns.
+However, ARIMA seems to be slightly underestimating returns.
+The neural network on the other hand is underestimating returns by a huge margin.
 While estimating weights, both models assign the same weights despite differences in return estimation.
 These weights have been calculated to ensure minimum volatility.

 ![](Images/Screen%20Shot%202020-11-19%20at%2010.14.27%20AM.png)